Wa people: British rule and enduring prejudices

 Very little has been written about the Wa people except in the Chinese language.
 The area where they live had been traditionally administered by a Saopha, a Shan hereditary chief.
 In the second half of the 19th century, the British authorities in Burma judged the Wa territory remote and of difficult access.
 Thus, excepting Mang Lon where the Saopha resided, the British left the Wa State without administration, its border with China undefined.
 That situation suited the Wa well, for throughout their history they had consistently preferred being left alone.

 The Wa were largely portrayed by colonial administrators as wild and dirty people owing to their practice of headhunting.
-However, Chinese documents written prior to the twentieth century rarely mentioned the Wa as headhunters and yet it is this aspect of Wa culture that has been cited more than any other in order to emphasize the primitiveness of the Wa.
+However, Chinese documents written before the twentieth century rarely mentioned the Wa as headhunters and yet it is this aspect of Wa culture that has been cited more than any other in order to emphasize the primitiveness of the Wa.

-The prejudice continues in modern times when the Wa, who are economically not that different from other ethnic hill tribes in the area such as the Lahu people, are largely known for their rebel army and as being involved in drug trafficking, overshadowing other aspects of their culture.
+The prejudice continues in modern times when the Wa, who are economically not that different from other ethnic hill tribes in the area, such as the Lahu people, are largely known for their rebel army and as being involved in drug trafficking, overshadowing other aspects of their culture.